 In this interview, Lea Karen Kivi, president of Angela’s Heart Communications Inc., discusses adult clergy sexual abuse, findings from research, and possible solutions to this help address this problem in the Church.

-Glen Scrivener and Dr. Diane Langberg, PhD
+Glen Scrivener and Diane Langberg, PhD

 This interview by Glen Scrivener of Speak Life with globally recognized trauma expert, psychologist, author, and international speaker, Dr. Diane Langberg, highlights the issue of clergy sexual misconduct/clergy sexual abuse.
 Dr. Langberg is author of several books, including Redeeming Power, Understanding Authority and Abuse in the Church, which discusses clergy sexual misconduct and abuse of power in the Church.
 See resources by Dr. Diane Langberg.

-Dr. Stephen E. de Weger, PhD
+Stephen E. de Weger, PhD

 This presentation addresses the contexts of adult abuse, what grooming, and abuse looks like for both men and women, appropriate vulnerability vs. forced vulnerability, how the clerical culture of secrets, silence, and intimidation makes reporting abuse immensely difficult for survivors, and more.
 Read Dr. Stephen de Weger’s research on clergy sexual misconduct of adults.

-Dr. Jim Hopper, PhD
+Jim Hopper, PhD

 This presentation by researcher and clinical psychologist, Dr. Jim Hopper, will help you understand why victims of sexual abuse do not always fight back or flee when sexually assaulted and why understanding our physiology and neurobiology of trauma will prevent retraumatizing survivors through victim blaming and shaming.
 Learn more from Dr. Jim Hopper about sexual assault and the brain.